mundialis/github-workflows/README.md

 The python3 linting pre-commit hook uses `black`, `flake8` and `pylint` to check the code quality.

-You can use it e.g. like this:
+You can use it by adding a `pre-commit-config.yml` file containing e.g.:
 ```
 repos:
 -   repo: https://github.com/mundialis/github-workflows